zbaileydev/zbaileydev/README.md

 ## Current Work:
 - If you want more advanced samples, feel free to reach out and I can build examples on demand.

+## Future Work:
+- Working on a Camera RPG.
+More details coming soon.
+- Exploring creating a job site for game developers.
+- Planning to build a tool for tracking assets and licenses.